Clotildelevou/LPI/README.md

   checking if fcntl(oldfd, F_GETFL) succeeds.
 If oldfd is not valid, then the function should return –1 with errno set to EBADF .

+- **check dup** : Write a program to verify that duplicated file descriptors share a file offset value and open file status flags.